AI Automation

 Legal Practice Management Systems That Integrate With AI

-AI automation for law firms is built to work alongside the practice management software firms already use, not replace it.
-Most implementations connect to existing systems via API and add an automation layer that handles the workflow execution — routing tasks, generating documents, sending communications — while attorneys retain full control of substantive decisions.
+AI automation is built to work alongside the practice management software firms already use — not replace it.
+Most implementations connect via API and add an automation layer that routes tasks, generates documents, and sends communications, while attorneys retain full control of substantive decisions.

 Clio